kshedden/case_studies/methods/writing-tips.md

   can also be provided by reporting the mean and standard deviation of the variable in relevant subgroups, not only in the dataset as a whole.

-* Define any measures or variables that you use unambiguously.
+* Define any measures or variables that you use unambiguously, including their scales or measurement units.
 For example if you are looking at crime, is it the absolute number of crimes or the crime rate?
 When reporting rates, always be explicit about the denominator of the rate (e.g. violent crimes per 10,000 population per year).